 Both Tennessee law and the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) permit employees to continue their group health coverage if they lose coverage for certain specified reasons.
-Tennessee's requirements apply to all insured group plans that provide hospital, medical, or surgical benefits, covers all such plans regardless of the size of the employer, but provides for a shorter continuation period than does federal COBRA (TN Stat.
+Tennessee's requirements apply to all insured group plans that provide hospital, medical, or surgical benefits (TN Code Ann.
 Sec.
 56-7-2312).
+The law covers all such plans regardless of the size of the employer, but it provides for a shorter continuation period than does federal COBRA.
 According to federal law, when comparing state and federal continuation rights, employees may use the law that is more favorable to their situation.

 An employee is not entitled to have coverage continued if the group policy was terminated in its entirety or was terminated for the insured class to which the employee belonged.
 The employee has the right to conversion if he or she loses coverage for these reasons.